 Recently I have been feeling guilty because I struggle with prayer.
 I guess it is a combination of things, but I find it difficult to talk to Someone Who doesn't usually answer.
 And, since God knows our thoughts even before we think them, it seems unnecessary to verbalize them.
 Billy Graham said that prayer is us speaking to God, and the Bible is Him speaking back to us.
 What about before there was a Bible?
-Of course, there are many instances in the Old Testament and a few in the New, that tell of God speaking audibly, but today, if someone suggests that God speaks to them, most people think they might have a problem.
+Of course, there are many instances in the Old Testament, and a few in the New, that tell of God speaking audibly, but today, if someone suggests that God speaks to them, most people think they might have a problem.

 The philosophical say that God speaks through nature.
 Others believe He speaks through circumstances.
 Still others are convinced that He speaks in an unlimited variety of ways.
-He uses donkeys and bushes, after all.
+He has used donkeys and bushes, after all.
 I agree with the last group, mostly because I have experienced "hearing Him" on more than one occasion.
-In my Christian life of nearly forty years, God has spoken audibly to me at least five times.
+In my Christian life of forty years, God has spoken audibly to me at least five times.
 While I did not hear His voice with my ears, I heard Him speak to me in my mind.
 Some of His more bizarre statements to me were while I was in the bathroom, once in the shower, and once while using the toilet.
 I know what you are thinking, but I really don't care.
 It happened.
-He said to me, "Jesus wept." while I was dealing with my daughter getting pregnant.
+He said to me, "Jesus wept." while I was dealing with my emotions over a daughter getting pregnant.
 It was immediately understood to mean that it was alright that I felt so betrayed and hurt, as His Son felt the same thing about Jerusalem.